florrain/locale/README.md

     $ npm install locale

-(Note that although this repo in CoffeeScript, the npm repo is pre-compiled to JavaScript and has no dependencies.)
+(Note that although this repo is CoffeeScript, the actual npm library is pre-compiled to pure JavaScript and has no run-time dependencies.)

 API
 ---